|by David Eide||.|

 First of all, there are hundreds if not thousands of sources of authority and power all with various strengths and weaknesses, all with their corruptions, their stresses, pressures and what not.
-There is the authority directly over the citizen in his work, under the authority of laws, in all the complexities and contingencies of his personal life.
-Then there are the more abstract authorities that certainly do exist but have a more or less tenuous hold on the particular citizen (perhaps not that citizen or that one but this one, yes)
+There is the authority directly over the citizen in his work, the authority of laws, authority in all the complexities and contingencies of his personal life.
+Then there are the more abstract authorities that certainly do exist but have a tenuous hold on particular citizens (perhaps not that citizen or that one but this one, yes).

-The citizens relation to the general power of the state and the specific power that exists over him as he makes his way in whatever endeavor is determined by his personal interest; his own perception of what will further his best interest.
-What extends out beyond his personal interest becomes more and more peripheral, more and more misty, his desires more and more determined by common opinion and prejudices.
+The citizens relation to the general power of the state and the specific power that exists over him as he makes his way in whatever endeavor, is determined by his self-interest; his own perception of what will further his own pursuit of happiness or well-being.
+What extends out beyond his personal interest, youthful idealism for instance, becomes more and more peripheral, more and more misty, his desires more and more determined by common opinion and prejudices.

 The key is finding some workable relation to power.
-Power that you have utterly no control over and yet is known and accountable.
-Power that wends its way through the simple and complex affairs of the day and that gives the impression that it is the "furthest development."
-Power that obfuscates itself through ceremony, rhetoric but begins at this point and ends at this, this, and that point.
-This is the great privilege and responsibility of the free citizen.
+Power that has a seeming life of its own and yet is known and accountable.
+Power that wends its way through the simple and complex affairs of the day and gives the impression that it is the "furthest development" of life and history.
+Power that obfuscates itself through ceremony and rhetoric but begins at a definitive point and ends at this, this, and that point.
+It is the great privilege and responsibility of the free citizen to try and understand these things in his or her career as a citizen.

-And one assumes that the best qualities and attributes of the individual come into play, that the amputations which exist in power do not exist in man's relation to the truth and that at some time the power is accountable to the truth.
+Ideally the best qualities and attributes of the individual come into play and that at some time power is accountable to the truth.
 It can never be the other way around.
-Powers' necessity lessens as the citizens grow and develop.
+The might of power get less and less as the citizens grow and develop.

 © 2014 David Eide.
 All rights reserved.